Norton Healthcare Fundraising Events

 St. Xavier High School

-Seniors of Assumption High School and Sacred Heart Academy face off for the sixth annual Pink and White Game, a flag football game to benefit the Norton Cancer Institute Breast Health Program through the Norton Healthcare Foundation.
-Boys from St. Xavier and Trinity high schools will perform a halftime show.
+Assumption High School and Sacred Heart Academy seniors face off for the annual Pink and White Game, a flag football game to benefit the Norton Cancer Institute Breast Health Program.
+Boys from St. Xavier and Trinity high schools perform a halftime show.